DiscordWebsite/Discord.Website/README.md

-Discord.Website is a collection of micro-tools for Discord users and bot developers
+Discord.Website is a collection of micro-tools for Discord users and bot developers.
+We are not affliated with [DiscordApp](https://discordapp.com).
+If you would like to contribute to an existing project, simply open an issue and/or create a pull request.
+If you would like to create a new project, please contact an existing organization member.

 ## [Txt](https://txt.discord.website)